Exclusive: U.S. warships sail near South China Sea islands claimed by Beijing

 Earlier this month, China’s air force landed bombers on disputed islands and reefs in the South China Sea as part of a training exercise in the region, triggering concern from Vietnam and the Philippines.

-The U.S. military did not directly comment on Sunday’s operation, but said U.S. forces operate in the region on a daily basis.
+The U.S. military did not directly comment on Sunday’s operation, but said U.S. forces operate in the region daily.

 “We conduct routine and regular Freedom of Navigation Operations (FONOPs), as we have done in the past and will continue to do in the future,” U.S. Pacific Fleet said in a statement.